thomasteoh/thomasteoh.github.io/_posts/2016-10-20-r-rstudio-mobile-android.md

 sudo apt-get dist-upgrade
 {% endhighlight %}

-Some useful tools for later can be installed at this point as well. `screen` is a GNU utility that allows you to run an interactive virtual terminal.
+Some useful tools for later can be installed at this point as well. `screen` is a utility that allows you to run an interactive virtual terminal.
 Useful especially if you're connecting from another computer as it will stay intact even if you happen to disconnect from your Android device. `openjdk-7-jdk` is a set of java development tools, and `git` is a distributed version control system.

 {% highlight shell %}
 sudo apt-get install screen openjdk-7-jdk git
 {% endhighlight %}

-# Compiling RStudio-server
+# Compiling RStudio server

-I've uploaded my modified shell script to a <a href="https://github.com/thomasteoh/ARM-rstudio-server">ARM-RStudio-server GitHub repository</a>, based heavily off work for chromebooks done by <a href="https://github.com/dashaub/ARM-RStudio">dashaub</a> and <a href="https://github.com/jrowen/ARM-rstudio-server">jrowen</a>.
+I've uploaded my modified shell script to a <a href="https://github.com/thomasteoh/ARM-rstudio-server">ARM-rstudio-server GitHub repository</a>, based heavily off work for chromebooks done by <a href="https://github.com/dashaub/ARM-RStudio">dashaub</a> and <a href="https://github.com/jrowen/ARM-rstudio-server">jrowen</a>.
 You're free to inspect the code, and pull requests are most welcome.
 Running the script is a simple matter of:

 {% highlight shell %}
 screen